 Rutkay sees inspiration everywhere in order to create.
 He easily delves into his own dance history for inspiration.
 He has so much to express and to this end goes in search of movement.
 He wants to convey his message as authentically as possible with his dance language.
 His vision of humanity, change, and emotion make a new performance time and time again and with that, a new experience.

 As a creative, Rutkay sees a different process come about.
 His vision in the process is clear and fluid, there is room for discovery.
 The dancer, the dance, and the music flow together to form a whole that in combination achieves meaning.
 The short piece Speaking of Me (2020) is part of this growth process.

 There are plans for the future slowly taking shape in Rutkay’s body and mind.
 He looks forward to working as a choreographer with his own dance company.
 A place where he, as a creative, can realize his dance language, stories, and expression.

-He has created work for Here we live and now (2014), Voorjaarsontwaken (2015), 4x4 The Fellowship of Dance (2019) and the full-length performance The Unfamiliar (2018).
-Now he is working on his solo Hither and Thither.
+With Korzo, he created work for Here we live and now (2014 and 2015), Voorjaarsontwaken (2015 and 2016), 4x4: The Fellowship of Dance (2017), Gönülden Gelen - Wat uit de ziel komt (2019), Speaking of Me (2020), and the full-length performance The Unfamiliar (2018).